VirgilSecurity/demo-firebase-android/README.md

 # demo-firebase-android
-A simple Android application that demonstrates how end-to-end encryption works with firebase as a backend service for authentication and chat messaging.
-While this is a chat app, you can reuse it in any other apps to protect user data, documents, images.
+End-to-end encrypted, HIPAA-compliant Android chat sample app for Firebase.
+While this is a chat app, you can reuse it in any other apps to protect user data, documents, images using Virgil's end-to-end encryption.
+Only HIPAA-compliant for chat use-cases.

-## Getting Started
+## Clone project

-Start with cloning repository to computer.
-For example you can use Android Studio (AS).
-Open AS, navigate to 'File->New->Project from Version Control->Git' and fill in 'Git Repository URL' field with:
+Clone the repo to your computer: using your Android Studio, navigate to 'File -> New -> Project from Version Control -> Git' and fill in the 'Git Repository URL' field with:
 ```
 https://github.com/VirgilSecurity/demo-firebase-android
 ```

-### Firebase set up
+### Create Firebase project
-* Change package of project to yours.
-* Go to the [Firebase console](https://console.firebase.google.com) and create your own project.
+Go to the [Firebase console](https://console.firebase.google.com) and if you haven't created a project yet, create one now.
+If you already have one that you want to use, open it and skip to the **Firebase app setup**

 * Select the **Authentication** panel and then click the **Sign In Method** tab.
 *  Click **Email/Password** and turn on the **Enable** switch, then click **Save**.
 * Select the **Database** panel and then enable **Cloud Firestore**.
   * Click **Rules** and paste:
   ```